Screen resolution 1280 x 600 pixel or higher is recommended.

 I got my additional call signs 5P5Q on September 4, 2013 and OV5O on March 15, 2014.

 From September 2016, I will mainly work on 10 m and 80 m bands trying to collect the last needed points for DXCC Award for these 2 bands.
 As the propagations and conditions can be very poor on these band, you will find me working on other bands as well.

-TEJN, a village located on the North-East coast of Bornholm Island in the Baltic Sea.
+TEJN, a small town located on the North-East coast of Bornholm Island in the Baltic Sea.